CONTACT US NOW | (925) 932-0201

 Compulsions for Porn

-Dr. Ley wrote: “Most in vogue is the theory that people can become addicted to pornography and, in particular, Internet pornography.
-Men are supposedly lost to the powers of the Internet, ‘clicking’ themselves out of jobs, marriages and finances.”
-Again, Dr. Ley cannot or does not see my reality, the reality in which these men believe they are powerless to not watch porn, not spend too much money on porn, and not “click” themselves out of jobs, marriages, and finances.
+Some claim Internet porn is not addictive, but here's what I see every day—a reality in which men feel powerless to not watch porn, to not spend too much money on porn, and to not “click” themselves out of jobs, marriages, and finances.
 These feelings of powerlessness are common to all addictions.

-Dr. Ley counters that we all have a choice, and that is true.
-However, if someone lacks the conscious awareness of choice, he or she does not experience choice – to them it’s a “myth.”
+If someone lacks the conscious awareness of choice, he or she does not experience choice.
 Of course we all have choice, the choice to use drugs, drink, gamble, or have sex with a prostitute, or not.
 My clients, honorable successful men, good men, have made choices that bring them great shame, deep depression, and some closer to death’s door.
-Dismissing their poor choices to character defects and weakness, as Dr. Ley does, is easy.
-What I do is hard.
+Dismissing their poor choices to character defects and weakness may be simple, but it's just not true.
+The work our clients do to get free is hard.
 I help my clients understand why they are stuck in a cycle of choices that cause them to hurt themselves and others.
-I help them make better ones.
-As noted earlier, severe traumas, both physical and emotional, are overwhelmingly at the root of shameful and harmful sexual behavior.
+We help them make better choices.
+Severe traumas, both physical and emotional, are overwhelmingly at the root of shameful and harmful sexual behavior.

-Dr. Ley must never have met a real sex addict.
-Well, he has now.
+Anyone who believes this, must never have met a real sex addict.
+Let me rectify that.
 “Hi, my name is George.”
 During my years as a sex addict, I suffered physical pain when my drug of choice was unavailable, and the emotional withdrawal was crippling.
 Many clients report similar experiences over and over again when abstaining.
 With no sex or porn some of them turn to drugs and alcohol to numb the pain of withdrawal, these are called cross-addictions.
 I see physical and emotional pain every day.

-By Claiming Sex Addiction is a Myth, Dr. Ley is Actually Perpetrating a Harmful Myth of His Own
+Viewing Sex Addiction as a Myth, Actually Perpetuates a Harmful Myth

 George Collins is the author of the best seller on sex addiction, "Breaking the Cycle: Free Yourself from Sex Addiction, Porn Obsession, and Shame" and is the founder and director of Compulsion Solutions.
 As a recovering sex addict, he didn't just go to college and read about sexually compulsive behavior.
 He lived "the life" and got over it.